 OUR LEGAL RESPONSIBILITY

 Triple-S Advantage, Inc. and Triple-S Salud, Inc. (Triple-S) are required by law to maintain the confidentiality, privacy and security of your health information.
-Also, it is required by law to inform you of our privacy practices and your rights regarding your health information.
+Also, it is required by law to inform you of our privacy practices and your rights regarding your protected health information (PHI).
 We will follow the privacy practices described in this notice while it is in effect.

 This notice contains some examples of the types of information we collect and describe the types of uses and disclosures we execute, and your rights.

 Triple-S is required to abide by the terms of this Notice.
 However, we reserve the right to amend our privacy practices and the terms of this notice.
 Before we make a significant change in our privacy practices, we will amend this notice and send an updated notice to our active subscribers.
 This privacy notice will be effective as of October 1, 2022.

 - Our employees are trained on our privacy and data protection policies and procedures

 - We use administrative, physical, and technical safeguards to help maintain the integrity, confidentiality, privacy and security of your PHI.

 - We have developed and implemented policies and procedures to restrict our employees’ use of your PHI to those employees who are authorized to access this information for treatment or payment purposes or to perform certain healthcare operations; and